Meet Our

 Sharyn O’Mara is an artist and educator whose interdisciplinary works explore the marks of language and the language of marks.
 Her practice is comprised of drawing, sculpture, glass, printmaking and installation.

 O’Mara’s current work involves reflections on empathy and longing while living in a media-possessed culture that so often feels devoid of intimacy and trust.
-Deeply connected to her dogs, she works with the residue of their existence—nose prints, shed hair, cremains—taking otherwise overlooked materials and phenomena and giving them significance through...- Read More
+Deeply connected to her dogs, in one body of mixed-media works, she works with the residue of their existence—nose prints, shed hair, cremains—taking otherwise overlooked materials and phenomena and...- Read More

 Adjunct Professor